mvsupranes/MedWeb-Checklist/README.md

 Each counterfactual set contains nine variants derived from a shared base text.
 The current release includes **337 counterfactual sets** and **3,033 texts** covering eight symptom or disease categories from the MedWeb task: cold, cough, diarrhea, fever, hay fever, headache, influenza, and runny nose.

 This initial release focuses on the checklist dataset and its basic documentation.
-Prompt templates, evaluation scripts, and additional reproducibility resources may be added in future updates.
+Prompt templates, evaluation scripts, and additional reproducibility resources shall be added in future updates.

 ## Publication